ganeshkrishna98/TechnicalTestAPI/README.md

-# UniversityOfNottinghamAPI
+# TechnicalTestAPI

-This is the README file for the UniversityOfNottinghamAPI project.
+This is the README file for the TechnicalTestAPI project.

 ## Table of Contents
 - [Overview](#overview)